Temporal Aggregation for Land-Use Change

 threshold: int = VALID_COUNT_THRESHOLD,

-fallback: str = FALLBACK_MODE
+fallback: str = FALLBACK_MODE,

 ) -> Tuple[xr.Dataset, Dict[str, Any]]: